 MKTG 354 Personal Selling, 3 cr.
 Introduction to the rationale and methods for effective person-to person communications in the marketing of products, services, and ideas.
 Application of the marketing concept to the personal selling process and development of customer relationships.
 Course makes use of in-class presentations and role-playing.
+Prereq: MKTG 350 MKTG-355 Electronic Commerce, 3 cr.
+This course provides a basic understanding of how business transactions take place over digital networks, mostly the Internet.
+The topics addressed include the impact of the Internet on the marketing mix, new challenges and opportunities presented by consumer and business buying behaviors on the Internet, designs principles of an effective Marketing web site, e-commerce and security payment systems, important companies in the Internet marketing business, major Web sites, e-commerce resources available to marketers, and models for online retail.
+The course also examines the role of the Internet in promoting global commerce.
+Prerea.: MKTG 350

-Prereq: MKTG 350 MKTG-356 Retail Management, 3 cr.
+MKTG-356 Retail Management, 3 cr.
 The various marketing activities involved in managing the retail enterprise are examined individually and as a part of the overall retail system.
 Emphasis is place upon technological changes and upon factors determining store location, merchandise management, organization purchasing, and competition in the retail environment.
-Prereq.: MKTG-350
+Prereg.: MKTG-350